 Monitoring Ratings & Reviews on the digital shelf helps you identify issues with your products and product content and gives you keyword ideas- in the customer's language, which improves the findability of your products.

-In part 1 of my triptych blog series about optimising the digital shelf, I touched on minimising online stockouts and in part 2 on optimising product content on the digital shelf.
-In todays' last part, I'll talk about how you can monitor and generate product reviews and utilise this valuable feedback.
+In part 1 of my triptych blog series about optimizing the digital shelf, I touched on minimizing online stockouts, and in part 2 on optimizing product content on the digital shelf.
+In todays' last part, I'll talk about how you can monitor and generate product reviews and utilize this valuable feedback.

 Monitoring Customer Feedback on the Digital Shelf

-Product reviews can make your products stand out, give shoppers confidence in your brand, and eventually influence a shopper's purchasing decision.
+Product reviews can make your products stand out, give shoppers confidence in your brand, and eventually influence shoppers' purchasing decisions.
 81% of all online purchases occur on product pages with ratings and reviews content.